Cardiovascular Health Consequences of Long-Duration Space Flight (Vascular) - 03.01.17

 Vascular first began operations on Increment 21/22.

 Cardiovascular Health Consequences of Long-Duration Space Flight (Vascular) aims to investigate the effects of long-duration space flight on the cardiovascular system of astronauts crewmembers on aboard the International Space Station (ISS).
-The changes on the human body brought by this unique environment could can can impact the vascular system and accelerate the stiffening of blood vessels that parallels the aging process.
+The changes on the human body brought by this unique environment could impact the vascular system and accelerate the stiffening of blood vessels that parallels the aging process.

 Recent advances in medicine have linked certain blood proteins and hormones to cardiovascular stress and disease.
 Levels of these markers are used by doctors as early indicators of cardiovascular health.
 Astronauts Crewmembers will undergo blood tests before, during and after their space flights to look for these proteins and hormones, and particularly for any changes in their levels when they return from space.
 The astronauts crewmembers will also have images taken and pressure measurements done that measure the elasticity of their arteries before and after their flight.